Edward Gilbert

 Edward Gilbert (c.
 1819 – August 2, 1852) was an American newspaper editor and Democratic California politician.
 From 1850 to 1851, he served briefly as a member of the United States House of Representatives.

 Biography

 Gilbert was born in Cherry Valley, New York.

-During the Mexican–American War of 1846–48, he served in the US Army.
+During the Mexican–American War of 1846–48, he served in the U.S. Army.
 After his regiment arrived in San Francisco, California in 1847, Gilbert was discharged from service and chose to remain in California.

 In 1849, Gilbert partnered with businessman Edward Kemble and printer G. O. Hubbard to found the Alta California weekly paper, where Gilbert worked as senior editor for the next four years.